Key Takeaways

 Does it cling to dry patches or texture?

-Yes, it can.
-That is the main warning I would give with this formula.
-On skin that is dry, flaky, dehydrated, or rough from over-exfoliating, it can catch and make those areas look more obvious.
+It can, and this is the main warning I give with this formula.
+On skin that is dry, flaky, dehydrated, or rough from over-exfoliating, it can catch on those areas and make them look more visible.

-It is also the kind of foundation that punishes bad prep and heavy application.
-If your texture concern is mostly pores and oil rather than flaking, you may still love it.
-In that case, my best foundation for large pores and oily skin page will probably be very relevant for you.
+It also punishes bad prep and heavy application.
+If your texture concern is mostly pores and oil rather than flaking, you may still love it — in that case, my best foundation for large pores and oily skin page will be relevant.

 Is it non-comedogenic and suitable for acne-prone skin?

-This is one of the more reasonable prestige options for acne-prone skin because the finish, oil control, and coverage all work in its favor.
-It can cover post-acne marks well, and it does not have the heavy, slippery feeling that some glowy foundations have on breakout-prone skin.
+It is one of the more reasonable prestige options for acne-prone skin.
+The oil-controlling finish and buildable coverage work in its favor — you can cover redness and post-acne marks without the heavy, slippery feeling that some dewy formulas leave behind.
+NARS describes it as non-acnegenic and says it will not clog pores.

 What ingredients make it matte, blurring, or longer-wearing?